orkes-io/docs/docs/reference-docs/api/human-tasks/delete-task.md

 normal conditions, this API wouldn't have to be used.

 :::note
 The invoking user should be a task owner or an ADMIN to the task.
-When using application credentials, the application should be the owner of the task in the workflow definition.
 :::

 :::warning Note